thinktandem/tandem/site/blog/2018-09-28-how-to-write-the-best-blog-post-for-great-seo-in-2018.md

 ---
 title: "How To Write The Best Blog Post For Great SEO In 2018"
 tags:
   - strategy
   - misc
+  - seo
-    - support
+  - content-strategy
   - johno
 author: "John Ouellet"
 date: "2018-09-28"
 summary: "Tips and tricks so you get the most out of your blogging efforts."